wjma90/google-drive-upload/README.md

     To stop: `sh gsync-test.service.sh stop`

-1. If you want the job to automatically start on boot, run `bash gsync-test.service.sh enable`
+1. If you want the job to automatically start on boot, run `sh gsync-test.service.sh enable`

     To disable: `sh gsync-test.service.sh disable`